run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All incident provided by the service catalog
+    All incident provided by the service catalog.

 | Function                   | Description     |
 |----------------------------|-----------------|